-- a) Supervisors and Trainers are appointed by the College, and are responsible to the College for the proper supervision of trainees under their charge. - b) Supervisors and Trainers should be full-time Academy fellow or equivalent in emergency medicine in an accredited training centre. - c) Each training centre must have a supervisor.
+- Supervisors and Trainers are appointed by the College, and are responsible to the College for the proper supervision of trainees under their charge. - b) Supervisors and Trainers should be full-time Academy fellow or equivalent in emergency medicine in an accredited training centre. - c) Each training centre must have a supervisor.
 The supervisor will have overall responsibilities to oversee the training of trainees in a training centre.
-The supervisor has the responsibility of reporting any changes in the training centre which may affect training. - d) Supervisors should be specialists in Emergency Medicine and Academy Fellows or of equivalent standing. - e) Trainers should be Academy Fellows or of equivalent standing. - f) Supervisors and Trainers have the following responsibilities - Ensure adequate teaching of trainees - Provide career guidance to trainees - Advocate for the welfare of trainees - · Inspect and sign training log book - Report on the training progress of trainees under their charge
+The supervisor has the responsibility of reporting any changes in the training centre which may affect training. - d) Supervisors and Trainers have the following responsibilities - Ensure adequate teaching of trainees - Provide career guidance to trainees - Advocate for the welfare of trainees - Inspect and sign training log book - Report on the training progress of trainees under their charge